 There’s a certain intrigue about “secret societies”.

-They elicit strong feelings of curiosity, interest, and fascination mostly fueled by Hollywood movies, media coverage and wild “conspiracy theories” – of which there are plenty.
+They elicit strong feelings of curiosity, interest, and fascination mostly fueled by Hollywood movies, media coverage, and wild “conspiracy theories“.

-Although I would argue Freemasonry is not a secret society, but rather “a society with secrets”; it’s arguably one of the most prominent and most popular “secret societies” out there.
+Although I would argue Freemasonry is not a secret society, but rather “a society with secrets”; it’s also one of the most prominent and most popular “secret societies” out there.

 However, Freemasonry is not the only organization that has this element of “secrecy” surrounding it.

 In this article, I am going to share with you 10 other secret societies, groups, clubs & organizations like Freemasonry, although it must be stressed:

 These groups are in no way similar to the teachings and practices of modern-day Freemasonry.